gcolin/simple-repo/README.md

 A search system is not implemented because it can make the project heavier or slower.
 And the main goal of the project is to have a light, fast and simple repository.

-For making the search system easier, there is the method *onRecieveFile* in *net.gcolin.simplerepo.test.RepoCacheTest* that can be an entry point for indexing incoming files.
+For making the search system easier, there is the methods *onRecieveFile* and *onRemoveFile* in *net.gcolin.simplerepo.servlet.RepositoryServlet* that can be an entry point for indexing files.